-13.5 How to manage the GCC >= 5 ABI
+14.5 How to manage the GCC >= 5 ABI

-In the GCC 5.1 released the libstdc++, which introduced a new library ABI that includes new implementations of std::string and std::list.
+In version 5.1, GCC released libstdc++, which introduced a new library ABI that includes new implementations of std::string and std::list.
 These changes were necessary to conform to the 2011 C++ standard which forbids Copy-On-Write strings and requires lists to keep track of their size.